ibm-cloud-docs/cli/plugins/catalogs/manage-catalogs.md

 --account-ids VALUE

-:   Provide a comma separated list of account IDs prefixed with one of the following.  `-acct-` for regular accounts, `-ent-` for enterprise accounts, and `-entgrp-` for enterprise account groups.
+:   Provide a comma-separated list of account IDs prefixed with one of the following.  `-acct-` for regular accounts, `-ent-` for enterprise accounts, and `-entgrp-` for enterprise account groups.

 ## ibmcloud catalog account get-approval-list
 {: #catalog-account-get-list}

-Run the following command to get approval list for your catalog account.
+Run the following command to get an approval list for your catalog account.

 ```bash
 ibmcloud catalog account get-approval-list [--object-kind KIND]